Children’s involvement in the family law process

 The court is given the power to appoint an Independent Children’s Lawyer (ICL) under section 68L of the Family Law Act.

 The ICL is appointed for the sole purpose of representing the best interests of the child.
-Once an ICL has been appointed, they will typically seek to arrange a meeting with the child/ren who are subject to the proceedings.
+Once appointed, the ICL will often arrange a meeting with the child/ren who are subject to the proceedings.
 During this meeting there will be an opportunity for children to have their say and express their wishes should they choose to do so.

 Children have their say in Child Inclusive Conferences